Davej66/book-club/Testing.md

  - Type in the category of my favourite book, scroll the page down to find my intended book.

 3. As a first-time visitor, I would like to become a member of a community to be able to add my favourite book to share with the website.
  - I navigate to the sign-up page and create an account, following that I will be navigated to the profile page where I can see the "Add a Book" button on top of the page as        well as in the navigation bar.
-Finally, I enter the requested data in each field and the book I intend will be added to the website.
-I will be provided with a feedback          message confirming that I have added the book.
+I enter the requested data into each field and the book I intend will be added to the website and I will be provided with a feedback              message confirming that I have added the book.

-4. As a returning visitor, I would like to edit my profile and info.
- - I log in to my account, click on the edit-profile button to get navigated to the edit profile page.
-On the edit-profile page, I see a pre-filled form with my account detail      where I can update any field I intend and submit the form to modify my profile.
-I will be provided with a feedback message confirming that I updated my profile.

-5. As a returning visitor, I would like to write a review about a book I have recently read/purchased from the online store.
+4. As a returning visitor, I would like to write a review about a book I have recently read/purchased from the online store.
- - I first log in to my account, then I will look for the book I am looking for, after having it found I scroll down the page until I see the review form, fill out the form, and    submit it.
-I will be provided with a feedback message thanking me for the review.
+ - I first log in to my account, then I will look for the book I am looking for.
+After finding it I scroll down the page until I see the review form, complete the form, and        submit it and a feedback message that a review has been added.

-6. As a returning visitor, I would like to delete a review I left on a book.
+5. As a returning visitor, I would like to delete a review I left on a book.
- - I log in to my account, navigate to my profile page, find the review I am looking for in the "Added reviews" section and click on the delete button.
-I will be provided with a    feedback message confirming that I deleted the review.
+ - I log in to my account, navigate to my profile page, find the review I am looking for in the list of reviews section and click on the delete button.
+I will be provided with a    feedback message confirming that the selected review has been deleted.
- - I log in to my account, type the book title on which I left the review, click on the book once it is found, scroll down the page to the review section, find my added review      among other reviews (Which is pretty distinguishable since there is a red "Delete" button on the review I added) and finally, click on the "Delete" button.
-I will be provided    with a feedback message confirming that I deleted the review.

-7. As a returning visitor, I would like to edit a book I added to the website.
+6. As a returning visitor, I would like to edit a book I added to the website.
- - I log in to my account, navigate to the profile page, scroll down the page until I find the intended book, click on the "Edit" button, I will be navigated to a page with a      pre-filled form with the book details and from there I will be able to modify any field I want and finally click on the "Edit button".
-I will be provided with a feedback        message confirming that I have edited the book.
+ - I log in to my account, navigate to the profile page, scroll down the page until I find the intended book, click on the "Edit" button.
+I will be navigated to a page with a      pre-filled form with the book details and from there I will be able to modify any field, click on the "Edit button" and a feedback message confirming that I have edited the      book.
  - I log in to my account, type the book title I want to edit in the search box, click on the book, from the book detail page I can see an "Edit" button, I click on that, and      next I will be navigated to a page with a pre-filled form with the book details and from there I will be able to modify any field I want and finally click on the "Edit          button".
 I will be provided with a feedback message confirming that I Edited the book.

-8. As a returning visitor, I would like to Remove a book I added to the website.
+7. As a returning visitor, I would like to Remove a book I added to the website.
- - I log in to my account, navigate to the profile page, scroll down the page until I find the intended book, click on the "Delete" button I will be provided with a feedback        message confirming that I deleted the book.
+ - I log in to my account, navigate to the profile page, scroll down the page until I find the intended book.
+Click on the "Delete" button and I will be provided with a feedback    message confirming that the book has been deleted.

 ## ** Manual (logical) testing of all elements and functionality on every page.**
 ### **Navigation Bar**

 - Click on every single link on the navigation bar to assure they are all properly working correctly.
-- Check the page URL and make sure it shows the right pathname. (http://book-club-dj.herokuapp.com/get_books)
+- Check the page URL and make sure it shows the right pathname. [(http://book-club-dj.herokuapp.com/get_books)]
 - Check the accessibility to the links that are supposed to be visible on the two different states of logged In/Out.
 - Change the screen size from desktop to tablet to verify that the navigation bar is responsive and switches from the inline menu to the burger icon dropdown menu at the           appropriate place.
 - Click on the burger icon to make sure the menu opens from the right side of the screen.